lsinha1/splitlearning.github.io/index.md

 <b> Brendan McMahan (Google, USA)</b>, <b>Jakub Konečný</b> (Google, USA), <b>Otkrist Gupta (LendBuzz)</b>, <b>Ramesh Raskar</b> (MIT Media Lab, Cambridge, Massachusetts, USA),<b> Hassan Takabi</b> (University of North Texas, Texas, USA) and <b>Praneeth Vepakomma</b> (MIT Media Lab, Cambridge, Massachusetts, USA).
 <br /><br />

+## Comparison
-## Split learning's computational and communication efficiency on clients
+### Split learning's computational and communication efficiency on clients
 Client-side communication costs are significantly reduced as the data to be transmitted is restricted to initial layers of the split learning network (splitNN) prior to the split.
 The client-side computation costs of learning the weights of the network are also